CtrlK

 Distinctiveness Conflict Risk

 Highly distinctive with a clear niche: CIS benchmark-based cloud security audits across specific cloud providers with named tools and specific benchmark versions.
-Very unlikely to conflict with other skills.
+Unlikely to conflict with other skills due to the specificity of the domain.

 3 / 3